Services

 Activities funded

-• Projects and initiatives that advance the Truth and Reconciliation Calls to Action.
+• Projects and initiatives that advance the Truth and Reconciliation Calls to Action

 Documents Needed

-• Grant Budget & Cost Form
+• Project budget – Grant Budget & Cost Form

-• Most recent annual report, if available
+• Copy of your most recent annual report, if available

 Official resources